alphagov/govuk-developer-docs/source/manual/alerts/smokey-loop-tests.html.md

 alert.
 The alert description should contain the reason for the failure, so you can diagnose the problem.

-> **NOTE**: we have [a separate "Smokey" alert] for manual runs
-> of the Smokey job in Jenkins.
-This alert covers all Smokey
-> features, while "Smokey loop" alerts are more granular.

 ## Try kicking the Nginx machines

 If many of the tests are failing in an AWS environment, it may be because the Nginx services haven't registered new